American magic realist painter and artist, Ivan Le Lorraine Albright, once remarked: “A color is as strong as the impression it creates.”

 Why Colors in Branding Matter

-Colors are used to convey a range of emotions and feelings.
+Colors in branding are used to convey a range of emotions and feelings.
 The color blue, for example, helps to create the sensation of trust and security which is often seen with banks and businesses.
 The color orange represents confidence and friendliness, while also creating a call to action.

 Never undervalue the power of colors in branding and marketing.
 When used correctly, colors have the authority to establish trust and security, convey professionalism and confidence, and even create urgency or call-to-action.
 That said, does your company’s branding colors accurately represent your business message?